 I doubt we can identify a one size-fits-all answer to what is the correct salary.
 But I think whatever policy we adopt needs to answer 4 key dimensions:

 - Perks are fine but are not the final answer.
-Retail population is typically very variegated, geographically dispersed, differentiated.
-Many perks that can make sense for office jobs are either impractical in a store environment, or do not make sense to all.
-That’s why sometime is best to translate them in salary where possible.
+The retail population is typically very variegated, geographically dispersed, differentiated.
+Many perks that can make sense for office jobs are either impractical in a store environment or do not make sense to all.
+That’s why some time is best to translate them in salary where possible.

 - Make sure incentives are consistent.
-Variable is an important tool to ensure that labor cost is somewhat linked to results.
-However it is really important that incentive systems are aligned to the Customer Journey the brand wants to represent.
+Variable is an important tool to ensure that labour cost is somewhat linked to results.
+However, it is really important that incentive systems are aligned to the Customer Journey the brand wants to represent.
 Else too quickly targets become unreachable, and the motivating element disappears or becomes even detrimental.

 Is all this just a dream?
 Quite some brands are proving the opposite, and showing that increases wages are good for the business also in Retail, as they drive better customer satisfaction.

 Just treating workers better, however, will not boost a company’s competitiveness.
-This is an important first step, however we need to consider also that a radically different operating system is needed.
-One designed to better serve customers’ needs and increase workers’ productivity, motivation, and overall contributions across multiple dimensions.
+This is an important first step, however, we need to consider also that a radically different operating system is needed.
+One designed to better serve customers’ needs and increase workers’ productivity, motivation, and overall contributions across multiple dimensions, including Retail Employee Compensation.